-3.1.2 The tool bar
+4.1.2 The tool bar

-As already noted, the tool bar may be switched on and off from the Options menu.
-When switched on, it contains buttons whose actions are identical to the menu entries New Graph, Open, Close, Save, Save As, Import, Export, Print, Paste, and User guide.
-Furthermore, there is a 'Latex preview' button that does a LaTeX->EPS preview, a 'Watch file' button (see the watch file section) and a button to bring up the Preferences.
+As already noted, the tool bar may be switched on and off from the View menu.
+When switched on, it contains buttons whose actions are identical to the menu entries New Graph, New Tab, Open, Close, Save, Save As, Import, Export, Print, Paste, Preferencesand User guide.
+Furthermore, there is a 'Watch file' button (see the watch file section).

-3.1.3 The grid bar
+4.1.3 The grid bar

-The grid bar may also be switched on and off from the Options menu.
+The grid bar may also be switched on and off from the View menu.
 It allows to customize various settings of the grid, like grid type, style, size and color.

-3.1.4 The button panel
+4.1.4 The button panel